ziad-ahmed-abdulrahman/ECommerce-API/README.md

     * 🚀 **Postman:** Full collection support for manual endpoint verification.

 ---

-## 🚦 Getting Started & Configuration

-To run this project, you need to update the `appsettings.json` in the **ECommerce.Api** project with your credentials:

----

 ## 🛠️ Prerequisites & Tools

 Before you begin, ensure you have the following installed: